Monte Carlo Stress Testing for TradingView Backtests

 What is Monte Carlo stress testing in trading?

-Monte Carlo stress testing runs 1,000+ simulations of your trading strategy by randomly skipping trades and shuffling trade sequences.
+Monte Carlo stress testing (also called Monte Carlo backtesting or Monte Carlo backtest analysis) runs 1,000+ simulations of your trading strategy by randomly skipping trades and shuffling trade sequences.
 This reveals the true range of possible outcomes, including worst-case drawdowns that perfect backtests hide.
 It's used by institutional traders to validate strategy robustness before risking real capital.

 Research from Oxford's Significance journal shows that backtest overfitting leads to false discoveries in finance.
 Strategies optimized on historical data often fail live because they assume perfect execution, no missed trades, and optimal timing.
 Monte Carlo testing simulates realistic imperfections to expose these hidden risks before you trade live.